Publish Tabular Data as a Data Package

 Pay special attention to the scripts directory (and look at the commit logs!)

-Recommended reading: Find out how to use Frictionless Data software to improve your data publishing workflow in our new and comprehensive Frictionless Data Field Guide.
+Recommended reading: Find out how to use Frictionless Data software to improve your data publishing workflow in our introduction.